emotions and learning image

 Final Thoughts...

-If emotions in the classroom are overlooked, students may never come to realize why they never enjoyed their time in school.
+If emotions connected to learning are overlooked, children may never come to realize why they never enjoyed their time in school.

 Not dealing with negative emotions we feel when learning brings our desire for success to new lows.

-So hopefully, after reading this article you agree with me just how important emotions are when it comes to learning.
+So hopefully, after reading this article you agree with me as to just how important emotions are when it comes to learning.

 Share Your Thoughts!